necrux/wiki.js-testing/README.md

     * Password: admin123

 ### Github Integration
-In addition to the git options in wiki-js.yml, the following needs to be added under auth:
+In addition to the git options in wiki-js.yml, the following needs to be added under **auth**:

     * signature:
         - name: